Supporting our community

-With the new Report + Support tool, you can disclose unwelcoming behaviours such as bullying, harassment, sexual violence, sexual harassment and sexual misconduct.
+- Report and Support With the new Report + Support tool, you can disclose unwelcoming behaviours such as bullying, harassment, sexual violence, sexual harassment and sexual misconduct.
 Anyone can use the tool, including staff, student, contractors and vistors to Imperial.
 It can be used if have witnessed an incident or experienced bullying or harassment directly.
 You can disclose either anonymously or you can provide your details to be contacted by an advisor.

 No forms of bullying or harassment are tolerated at Imperial.
 The Student Support Zone provides guidance and advice on reporting behaviour.

 The Department is committed to ensuring all staff participate in the College's Active Bystander training.
 The programme aims to empower staff across our College community to challenge poor behaviours and bring about cultural change.
 Active Bystanders reinforce messages defining the boundaries of unacceptable behaviour.